Here's How Facebook Got Into This Mess: A Timeline

 2013 — Cambridge University researcher Aleksandr Kogan develops a quiz app using Graph API.
 Over 270,000 users take the survey, giving away their own data, plus friends’ data.

-Researcher Aleksandr Kogan, under the guise of a firm called “Global Science Research,” hired people to take his personality quiz on Amazon’s Mechanical Turk, a site that connects workers with jobs that require simple tasks for a fee.
-According to The Intercept, Kogan paid $1 or $2 to workers to complete the survey using their Facebook accounts.
+Researcher Aleksandr Kogan, under the guise of a firm called “Global Science Research,” hired people to take his personality quiz on Amazon Mechanical Turk, a site that connects workers with jobs that require simple tasks for a fee.
+According to the Intercept, Kogan paid $1 or $2 to workers to complete the survey using their Facebook accounts.

 Because of the way Facebook’s third-party platform worked at this time, the over 270,000 survey participants who consented to hand over their data also gave Kogan access to tens of millions of their friends’ Facebook data.
 Kogan told Facebook and its users that the data would be anonymized, but it wasn’t.